mpetrosian/mpetrosian/README.md

 I have 3+ years of experience in empirical research, with practical application of  statistical analysis and data visualization in python.

-As a data scientist, I have strong theoretical background in econometrics, statistics and mathematics, learning and  continuously improving myself in the field of machine learning.
+As a data scientist, I have strong theoretical background in econometrics, statistics and mathematics and have started on the journey of becoming a machine learning engineer.

 As a software engineer, I have come to enjoy few things as much as writing clean, testable and well documented code!